openshift/pipelines-catalog/s2i-dotnet1/README.md

 ## Creating the taskrun

-This TaskRun runs the Dotnet1 Task to fetch a Git repository and builds and pushes a container image using S2I and a dotnet1 builder image.
+This TaskRun runs the .NET Core 1 Task to fetch a Git repository and builds and pushes a container image using S2I and a .NET Core 1 builder image.

 ```
 apiVersion: tekton.dev/v1alpha1